randydom/AnroidIosJNI/Readme.md

     9. ios code to test the calls and print to log.
     10. toolchain to build ios compatible library from android studio.
     11. attaching .a to the ios project.
+    12. Making common build from Android studio with cmake with external task.

-# ------------------------what can be done further---------------
+# what can be done further
     1. ui for ios, listview/tableview.
-    2. code formatter for ios.
-    3. in Xcode adding files with relative path from android project instead of absolute path.
-    4. junit and expresso recorder tests.
+    2. junit and expresso recorder tests.
+    3. Build fat library similar to https://github.com/assimp/assimp/tree/master/port/iOS .
+Where each arch was built and added to single fat lib.